Single page applications

 - Websites that live in a single HTML file and store page content inside template tags and then load up page content from there when needed.
 This can be found on the Offline interactive websites page.

 Both of these can be done in Active CSS from the front-end, using a front-end routing technique.
-You still need a back-end server of some kind to serve the files, whether they are static or dynamic, from memory or whatever.
+Obviously you still need a back-end server of some kind to serve the files, whether they are static or dynamic, from memory or whatever.

 A properly working SPA will work with the browser navigation, fully.
 No matter where you navigate to, the page loads as expected, keeping you fully in the SPA at all times - even after a page refresh.
 You get a smoother experience, and when they are done right they really do live up to the hype.
 Your website will feel more like an app.